Kafka on the Shore: Plot summary

 The even-numbered chapters tell Nakata's story.
-They start with military reports of a strange incident in Yamanashi Prefecture where multiple children, including Nakata, collapse in the woods – Nakata, after the incident, is the only one of the children who came out of the incident without any memory and unable to read and write.
-Later on in the book, it is shown that due to his uncanny abilities, Nakata has found part-time work in his old age as a finder of lost cats (Murakami's earlier work The Wind-Up Bird Chronicle also involves searching for a lost cat).
-Having finally located and returned one particular cat to its owners, Nakata finds that the circumstances of the case have put him on a path which, unfolding one step at a time before him, takes the illiterate man far away from his familiar and comforting home territory.
+They start with military reports of a strange incident in Yamanashi Prefecture where multiple children, including Nakata, collapse in the woods – Nakata, alone among the children, came out of the incident without any memory and unable to read and write.
+Later, in his old age, Nakata, due to his uncanny abilities, finds part-time work as a finder of lost cats (Murakami's earlier work The Wind-Up Bird Chronicle also involves searching for a lost cat).
+Having finally located and returned one particular cat to its owners, Nakata finds that the circumstances of the case have put him on a path that, unfolding one step at a time before him, takes the illiterate man far away from his familiar and comforting home territory.
 Nakata kills a man named Johnnie Walker, a cat murderer.
 He takes a gigantic leap of faith in going on the road for the first time in his life, unable even to read a map and without knowing where he will eventually end up.
 He befriends a truck driver named Hoshino, who takes him on as a passenger in his truck and soon becomes very attached to the old man.
 He heads for Takamatsu, an unknown force driving him there.

 Major themes

 The power and beauty of music as a communicative medium is one of the central ideas of the novel—the very title comes from a song Kafka is given on a record in the library.
 The music of Beethoven, specifically the Archduke Trio, is also used as a redemptive metaphor.
 Metaphysics is also a central concept of the novel as many of the character's dialogues and soliloquy are motivated by their inquiry about the nature of the world around them and their relation to it.
-Among other prominent ideas are: the virtues of self-sufficiency, the relation of dreams and reality, the threat of fate, the uncertain grip of prophecy, and the influence of the subconscious.
+Among other prominent ideas are the virtues of self-sufficiency, the relation of dreams and reality, the threat of fate, the uncertain grip of prophecy, and the influence of the subconscious.

 Style

 Kafka on the Shore demonstrates Murakami's typical blend of popular culture, mundane detail, magical realism, suspense, humor, an involved plot, and potent sexuality.
 It also features an increased emphasis on Japanese religious traditions, particularly Shinto.
 The main characters are significant departures from the typical protagonist of a Murakami novel, such as Toru Watanabe of Norwegian Wood and Toru Okada of The Wind-Up Bird Chronicle, who are typically in their 20s or 30s and have rather humdrum personalities.
-However, many of the same concepts that were first developed in these and other previous novels re-occur in Kafka on the Shore.
+However, many of the same concepts that were first developed in these and other previous novels reoccur in Kafka on the Shore.

-G. W. F. Hegel has an influence on the book and is referenced directly at one point.
+G. W. F. Hegel's thought influenced the book and is referenced directly at one point.